Azure/ALZ-Bicep/infra-as-code/bicep/modules/policy/assignments/README.md

 - [Parameters for Azure Commercial Cloud](generateddocs/policyAssignmentManagementGroup.bicep.md)

+> **IMPORTANT:** Due to the size of ARM template generated from this module, we had to condense the descriptions for the parameters in certain cases.
+If you need more information on a parameter, please refer to the [release v0.19.0](https://github.com/Azure/ALZ-Bicep/releases/tag/v0.19.0).
+Otherwise, feel free to reach out by opening an issue for additional clarification.

 > **NOTE:** Although there are generated parameter markdowns for Azure Commercial Cloud, this same module can still be used in Azure China.
 Example parameter are in the [parameters](./parameters/) folder.

 ## Outputs